Battle of Birembo: Battle

 As the rebels were talking to locals or cooking, Ogole concentrated his forces on Kibojana Hill, overlooking Birembo.
-At 10am or 3pm on 10 January, (Note: Most sources, including Yoweri Museveni, agree that the Battle of Birembo happened on 10 January 1985.
+At 10 a.m. or 3 p.m. on 10 January, (Note: Most sources, including Yoweri Museveni, agree that the Battle of Birembo happened on 10 January 1985.
 However, in the first edition of his autobiography Museveni claimed that the battle took place on 8 January 1985.
 According to Cooper and Fontanellaz, the battle was fought on 12 January.) the government forces began to bombard Birembo.
 At this point, the NRA camp was "more or less surrounded".
 The situation was critical, and the NRA high command reportedly fell into a state of temporary chaos.
 (Note: Besides Yoweri Museveni, Salim Saleh, and Kizza Besigye, the rebel leadership at Birembo included David Sejusa, Joram Mugume, Steven Kashaka, Pecos Kuteesa, Julius Chihandae, Ronald Bata, Patrick Lumumba Ruyondo, and Geoffrey Kyabihende.)
 Yoweri Museveni and several of his bodyguards were in the open near the house of a farmer Erimegio Ssekyanzi, opposite the school, as the artillery fire began.
 Meanwhile, Salim Saleh and the other officers attempted to find a route to evacuate their forces from the position before they became completely encircled.
 The rebels scattered and took cover, but soon became scared at the intensity of the shelling.
 One bomb hit the NRA's ad-hoc field hospital, killing several wounded and almost hitting the rebels' chief combat medic, Kizza Besigye.
 Another shell fell close to Museveni, killing his lead bodyguard.
 Several civilians were also killed during the bombardment.

 After 40 minutes of shelling, UNLA infantry teams assaulted the rebel positions.
 The government troops were repulsed by the NRA fighters, but the rebels' position remained precarious.
 The rebel leadership sent out small groups to probe the enemy lines, and it was eventually decided that the rebels would try to break out in staggered groups in the night: After initial advance teams cleared the way, the NRA high command would leave, gradually followed by other rebel teams.
 In this way, the leadership would be most likely be able to survive, with less essential fighters serving as rearguard.
-From 7pm, heavy rain disrupted the combat, and one hour later, the rebel force began withdrawing under the cover of darkness.
+From 7 p.m., heavy rain disrupted the combat, and one hour later, the rebel force began withdrawing under the cover of darkness.
 Most of the NRA fighters were able to break out, and they were also able to carry their loot and weaponry to safety.

 At least five rebels were killed at Birembo, and several went missing.
 The government force also lost several soldiers in the battle.